eGSIM

 See egsim/api/management/commands/README.md.

-The next two sections will describe how to store new data (regionalizations and flatfiles) that will be made available in eGSIM when repopulating the db
+The next two sections will describe how to store new data (regionalizations and flatfiles) that will be made available in eGSIM with the egsim_init command (see Complete DB reset for details)

 Add new predefined flatfiles

-• Add the file (CSV or zipped CSV) in managements/commands/data/predefined_flatfiles.
-Do not commit files too big (max few tens of Mb).
-When zipping in macOS you will probably need to exclude or remove (after zipping) the ___MACOSX folder
+• Add the file (CSV or zipped CSV) in managements/commands/data/flatfiles.
+If the file is too big try to zip it.
+If it is more than few tens of Mb, then do not commit it (explain in the section details - see below - how to get the source file).
+When zipping in macOS you will probably need to exclude or remove (after zipping) the MACOSX folder~~

-• Implement a new FlatfileParser class in management/commands/flatfile_parsers.py The parser goal is to read the file and convert it into a harmonized HDF table (see ESM parser in the Python file)
+• Implement a new FlatfileParser class in management/commands/flatfile_parsers.
+Take another parser, copy it and follow instructions.
+The parser goal is to read the file and convert it into a harmonized HDF table

 • Add binding file -> parser in the Python dict: management.commands._egsim_flatfiles.Command.PARSER